Kepai39/CatherineDaigle_CloudNative_41175118_Assignment2/README.md

 Youtube:  https://www.youtube.com/watch?v=8r61wzqcJmk
-(The Video Is private I should have it shared with the algonquin email, Let me know if there is any issues.)
+(The video Is private it is shared with the professors algonquin email, Let me know if there is any issues.)